oneuser24/e-plantShopping/README.md

 ## coding-project-template
 The basic layout of the React application **e-plantShopping** for this project was forked from [ibm-developer-skills-network](https://github.com/ibm-developer-skills-network/e-plantShopping.git).

-# Final project for IBM Front-end Course: Paradise Nursery Shopping Application
+# Final project for IBM Front-end Course 'Developing Front-End Apps with React'

+## Paradise Nursery Shopping Application
 A shopping cart application **e-plantShopping** for an online plant shop which offers a variety of house plants

 ## Learning objectives